 Bed bugs are hazardous pests whose bites are capable of causing serious health issues, including severe allergic reactions, skin blistering, permanent scarring, and bacterial skin infections.
 Bed bugs can also infest personal property, requiring the destruction and replacement of countless precious belongings.

 If bed bugs infested your apartment in Washington, D.C., and you were physically or financially injured as a result, the bed bug litigation attorneys of Whitney, LLP can help.
 We have recovered millions of dollars for our clients over the years.
-Contact our law firm online today to set up a free consultation, or call Whitney, LLP at (410) 583-8000 to speak with a Washington, D.C. apartment bed bug infestation lawyer about filing an injury claim.
+Contact our law firm online today to set up a legal consultation, or call Whitney, LLP at (410) 583-8000 to speak with a Washington, D.C. apartment bed bug infestation lawyer about filing an injury claim.

 What Are Bed Bugs?